-Bottom Line: Substituting saccharin for sugar may help reduce the risk of cavities, but other ingredients may still cause tooth decay.
+Substituting saccharin for sugar may help reduce your risk of cavities, but other ingredients may still cause tooth decay.

 Most health authorities consider saccharin to be safe for human consumption.

-Nevertheless, there is still some skepticism about the potential negative effects on human health.
+That said, there is still some skepticism about their potentially negative effects on human health.

 Research in this area is relatively new and limited.
-Yet there is convincing evidence that changes in gut bacteria are associated with an increased risk of diseases like obesity, type 2 diabetes, inflammatory bowel disease and cancer (25).
+Yet, there is strong evidence to suggest that changes in gut bacteria are associated with an increased risk of diseases like obesity, type 2 diabetes, inflammatory bowel disease, and cancer (

-In one study, mice were fed a daily dose of aspartame, sucralose or saccharin.
-After 11 weeks, they showed unusually high blood sugar levels.
-This indicates glucose intolerance and therefore a higher risk of metabolic disease (24, 26).
+In one 11-week study, mice fed a daily dose of aspartame, sucralose, or saccharin showed unusually high blood sugar levels.
+This indicates glucose intolerance, and therefore, a higher risk of metabolic disease (

-However, once the mice were treated with antibiotics that destroyed the gut bacteria, blood glucose levels returned to normal.
+However, once the mice were treated with antibiotics that killed the gut bacteria, their blood glucose levels returned to normal.

-The same experiment was done in a group of healthy people who consumed the maximum recommended dose of saccharin daily for five days.
+The same experiment was conducted in a group of healthy people who consumed the maximum recommended dose of saccharin daily for 5 days.

 Four out of seven had abnormally high blood sugar levels, as well as changes in gut bacteria.
-The others did not experience any gut bacteria changes (24).
+The others did not experience any changes in gut bacteria (

-Scientists think that artificial sweeteners such as saccharin may encourage the growth of a type of bacteria that's better at turning food into energy.
+Scientists think that artificial sweeteners like saccharin may encourage the growth of a type of bacteria that’s better at turning food into energy.

 This means that more calories from food are available, increasing the risk of obesity.